Hide table of contents

 Still, maybe good set-ups are possible and we just haven't worked out all the tricks yet.
 It can take months after a model has been deployed to learn how to get the best performance out of it.[18]
 For example, several months after GPT-4 Turbo was released, a Google cybersecurity team found that a complex setup involving stitching together specialized debugging tools increased its score on a cyberattack benchmark a lot, going from ~5-25% to ~75-100% depending on the task.

 You could try to account for this by forecasting how much better the models might do as techniques improve.
-For example, Anthropic found that Claude 3 didn't trigger AI Safety Level 3 for CBRN, but gave it a 30% chance of doing so in three months.
+For example, Anthropic found that Claude 3 didn't trigger any of their hard CBRN tests, but gave it a 30% chance the model might trigger at least one in three months.
 OpenAI’s report didn’t do something like this.

 Overall, it's far from clear that o1-preview would decisively fail in real-world settings (and I'm unsure how relevant the Cloning Scenarios test is for CBRN risk in the first place).